victormartingarcia/robb-trading-strategy-vbnet/README.md

 Overview
 ----

-Robb is a trading algorithm written in C# using the [TradingMotion SDK] development tools (there is a [VB.net] port too).
+Robb is a trading algorithm written in VB.Net using the [TradingMotion SDK] development tools (there is a [C# port] too).

 ![OHLC example chart](markdown_files/OHLC.png)
 <sub>__Image footnote:__ Example of Robb OHLC financial chart showing some automatic trades</sub>